Is Whey Protein Good for Weight Loss?

 “The more important thing is fueling properly before and after a hard workout — eating a little protein and carbs beforehand and more of both afterward,” says Gorin.
 “Whey supplements are a way to get that protein.
 The protein beforehand potentially helps make amino acids available to your muscles so your body doesn’t break down protein in your muscles.
 Afterward, it helps your muscles to repair and build strength.”

-One way to get your post-workout protein is Openfit Recovery.
-Our chocolate-flavored powder packs 20 grams of protein per severing to help you recover faster and come back stronger, while tart cherries help reduce muscle soreness.
-The simple formula has no added colors or preservatives, and comes with a 30-day “Bottom-of-the-Tub” guarantee.
+One way to get your post-workout protein is Ladder Whey Protein.
+Our chocolate-flavored powder packs 26 grams of protein per serving to help you recover faster and come back stronger, while tart cherries help reduce muscle soreness.
+The simple formula has no added colors or preservatives, and comes in two tasty flavors — chocolate and vanilla.